linux-system-roles/cockpit/README.md

     cockpit_port: 9090
 Cockpit runs on port 9090 by default.
 You can change the port with this option.

+    cockpit_manage_firewall: no
+Boolean variable to control the `cockpit` firewall service with the `firewall` role.
+If the variable is set to `no`, the `cockpit` role does not manage the firewall.
+Default to `no`.

+NOTE: `cockpit_manage_firewall` is limited to *adding* ports.
+It cannot be used for *removing* ports.
+If you want to remove ports, you will need to use the firewall system role directly.

+NOTE: This functionality is supported only when the managed host's `os_family` is `RedHat`.

 Note that the default SELinux policy does not allow Cockpit to listen to anything else than port 9090, so you need to allow that first, with e.g.